jjeanjacques10/jjeanjacques10/README.md

 <img src="./jjean-dev-logo-v1-04.png" min-width="250px" max-width="250px" width="250px" align="right" alt="Logo jjean_dev png">

 <p align="left">
-Software Engineer and content creator.
-In the last year of the Information Systems course at FIAP.
-Gold Microsoft Learn Student Ambassador, I've been sharing knowledge through articles, videos and lectures on technology and education topics.
-I have been learning about Software Architecture, Java Spring and Cloud Technology. <br> <br>
+Hi, my name is Jean Jacques Barros!
+I like to share knowledge and solve problems.
+In my view, technology is a means to achieve these goals.
+I currently work as a Software Engineer in a Brazilian Bank.
+I've been dedicating my time to creating content about technology in my Blog/GitHub and learning about Microservices, Java Spring, and Cloud Technologies (AWS and Azure). <br> <br>

 💻 Software Engineer at [Itaú Unibanco](https://www.itau.com.br/)<br>
-📚 Studying Spring Boot, Clean Architecture, AWS and Python<br>
+📚 Studying Spring Framework, Microservices, Clean Code, AWS and Python<br>
 👨‍💻 Graduated in Information Systems at [FIAP](https://www.fiap.com.br/)<br>
 🐱‍💻 3 years as a [Gold Microsoft Learn Student Ambassador](https://studentambassadors.microsoft.com/en-US/profile/3841)<br>
 </p>